MenshikovDmitry/TSU_AI_Course/module_1. Recommender+DevOps/README.md

     - `train`.
 Recieves the dataset filename.
 Performes model training.
 Saves the artifacts to `./model/`.
 Logs the results.
     - `evaluate`.
 Recieves the dataset filename.
 Loads the model from `./data/model/`.
 Evaluates the model with the provided dataset, prints the results and saves it to the log.
     - `predict`.
 Recieves list `[[movie_id_1, movie_id_2, .., movie_id_N ], [rating_1, rating_2, .., rating_N]]` and returns TOP M (also a parameter) recommended movies with estimated rating in the same as input format.
     - `warmup`.
 Loads the model from `./data/model/`.
-Refresh if it is already loaded.
+Refreshes the model if it is already loaded.
     - `find_similar`.
 Returns N (parameter, default=5) most similar movies for input `movie_id`.
 Returns list `[[movie_id_1, movie_id_2, .., movie_id_N ], [[movie_name_1, movie_name_2, .., movie_name_N]]]` Descending sorting by similarity.
 - An integrated script for training and evaluation from CLI (check out `if __name__ == '__main__':`) so that:
 ```console